changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 *(since C++11)*

-C++11 introduces the concept of a delegate construct, which allows a constructor to call another constructor in a constructor in the same class, thus simplifying the code:
+A class often has several constructors that share a lot of the same initialization logic.
+Before C++11, the only ways to reuse that logic were to copy it into every constructor, or to extract a private init function — but the latter cannot initialize `const` members or reference members.
+C++11's **delegating constructors** let one constructor delegate its initialization to another constructor of the same class, removing that duplication:

 ```cpp
 #include <iostream>